 7.2 As our Products contain fresh and perishable food, you are not entitled to the regular rights of consumers to return goods within 14 days after you receive them simply because you change your mind.
 There is an exemption pursuant to regulation 27(1)(c) of the Consumer Contracts (Information, Deactivation and Additional Charges) Regulations 2013, that confirms that contracts for the supply of goods are exempt from the right to withdrawal if those goods are liable to deteriorate or expire rapidly.
 This does not affect your right to cancel your order in line with the details set out above.

 8. AVAILABILITY AND DELIVERY

-8.1 For the purpose of these terms and conditions, free standard delivery is defined as orders over £25.
-If you have any questions regarding our delivery locations, please contact us at firstname.lastname@example.org
+8.1 For the purpose of these terms and conditions, minimum order for home delivery is defined as orders over £30 to addresses in Northern Ireland and over £40 to addresses in Republic of Ireland.
+Orders to other Mainland UK are subject to different delivery charges.
+If you have any questions regarding our delivery locations, please contact us at email@example.com

 8.2 Delivery windows stated on our Website or via Email are an indication, and not a guarantee of delivery within these hours.
-We reserve the right to deliver your order over £25 free to your address at any point on the day of delivery set out in the dispatch confirmation.
+We reserve the right to deliver your order to your address at any point on the day of delivery set out in the dispatch confirmation.